Positive paths in diffeomorphism groups of manifolds with a contact distribution: Introduction

 In \cite{Entov25} the authors look at positive (non-negative) isotopies of Legendrians in the context of thermodynamic processes.
 More precisely, they look at sets of equilibrium states in a thermodynamic phase space $\mathcal{T}$.
 The space $\mathcal{T}$ naturally carries a contact structure and is contactomorphic to the $1$-jet bundle $J^1\R^n\cong \R^{2n+1}$ of $\R^n$ (or more generally of any smooth manifold $X$) equipped with its canonical contact structure.
 Sets of equilibrium states naturally form Legendrian submanifolds in this space, i.e., submanifolds $L$ with $TL\subset \xi$.
 As before we assume that $\mathcal{T}$ can be covered by finitely many Darboux charts.
 Slow thermodynamic processes can be described in this language by compactly supported non-negative isotopies of Legendrians, see \cite[Section 5]{Entov25}.
 In \cite[Remark 5.4]{Entov25} the authors consider smooth (possibly non-Legendrian) isotopies between two Legendrians and raise the question if the non-negativity assumption is restrictive in this setting.
 The following corollary of Theorem \ref{thm:Rn:all} and Theorem \ref{thm:path} provides a negative answer.

 \begin{cor} Let $L_1, L_2$ be Legendrians in $\mathcal{T}$ that are isotopic via a compactly supported smooth isotopy.
 Then there exist a positive and a compactly supported null isotopy between $L_1$ and $L_2$.
 If $\mathcal{T}\cong J^1\R^n$ the statement is true for any two Legendrians $L_1,L_2$ such that there exist $f\in\diff_0(J^1\R^n)$ with $f(L_1)=L_2$.
-Moreover, in this case the positive isotopy can be chosen $C^{\infty}$-compact open close to the constant isotopy in the complement of a compact subset. \end{cor}
+Moreover, in this case the positive isotopy can be chosen arbitrarily close in the $C^{\infty}$-compact open topology to the constant isotopy in the complement of a compact subset. \end{cor}

 \begin{remark} The results follow from the isotopy extension theorem for submanifolds related by a smooth compactly supported isotopy \cite[Chapter 8]{Hirsch76}.
 However, for general (non-compactly supported) smoothly isotopic submanifolds it does in general not seem to be known if there exists an isotopy between them that is induced by a path of diffeomorphisms, which is needed in order to apply Theorem \ref{thm:path}. \end{remark}